 LPCCD also wants the Façade! to participate in increasing healthy eating habits in the Lincoln Park neighborhood.
 Through weekly curated spring, summer and fall music programming, the Façade! will showcase emerging local artist in the genres of hip-hop, house, gospel, jazz, rock, blues and neo-soul while simultaneously being a location during these performances for people who live, work or worship in the Lincoln Park community to pick up their community supported agriculture (CSA) food shares from the vegetables grown on site and recipes for preparing this food.

-LPCCD plans on going into construction this fall on the Façade! and will start scheduling events and programs in 2015.
-If you are interested in performing at the Façade! next year or if you are interested in supporting the Façade! financially please email Anthony Smith at email@example.com.
+LPCCD plans on going into construction on the Façade! and will start scheduling future events and programs.
+If you are interested in performing at the Façade! or if you are interested in supporting the Façade! financially please email Anthony Smith at firstname.lastname@example.org.